-- Previously, Centerra managed several companies in Romania across four platforms: Flavus, Zoilos, Jomrita, and Azureway/Atrox.
-In each case, Centerra had a mandate from their owners, primarily international institutional and family office investors, to manage the company and build value in the investment.
-These companies were involved in developing industrial assets as well as large scale and diversified real estate development projects in Romania.
+Between 2006 and 2012 Centerra managed several companies in Romania across four platforms: Flavus, Zoilos, Jomrita, and Azureway/Atrox.
+In each case, Centerra had a mandate from the majority shareholders, reputable international institutional and family office investors, to manage the company and build value in the investment.
+These companies were primarily involved in developing industrial assets as well as large scale and diversified real estate development projects in Romania.

-- As several development projects were being run in parallel, the organisation managed by Centerra comprised over 100 people, in addition to third party specialist teams assisting on specific projects.
+As several development projects were being run in parallel, the organisation managed by Centerra comprised over 100 people, in addition to many third-party specialist teams assisting on specific projects.

 Spirit and culture

 Centerra was formed in 2006 to take advantage of the opportunities created by Romania’s imminent entry into the EU.
-At that time, many international investors did not have direct access to specific private equity investment opportunities in the new accession countries.
+At the time, many international investors did not have direct access to specific private equity investment opportunities in the new EU accession countries.
 The idea of Centerra was to identify specific assets that could be acquired, either industrial, property or financial, and which presented opportunities for significant value creation.
 Centerra brought Western investors and expertise to acquire these assets.
 Following the acquisition, Centerra would have a management mandate of the newly formed company that acquired the assets.
 Its mission was to create value by creating businesses around these assets, building an organisation of project managers and specialists to develop them.

-Centerra relied on the integrity and track record of its founder, and experience of its team, to attract investors.
-In the overheated market that preceded the financial crisis, Centerra found value in assets that other buyers didn’t have the vision to appreciate, such as idle and decrepit industrial assets, former factories built in communist times that were no longer viable on their original business model, and assets which required specialist expertise to develop.
-While many, especially local, investors sought quick gains through trading of assets, Centerra took a longer-term view of development.
-Centerra was thus able to create significantly more value through the delivery of quality projects.
+Centerra relied on the integrity and track record of its founders, and experience of its team, to attract investors.
+In the overheated emerging market that Romania was before the financial crisis, Centerra found value in assets that other buyers didn’t have the vision to appreciate, such as idle and decrepit industrial assets, former factories built in communist times that were no longer viable on their original business model, and assets which required specialist expertise to develop.
+While many, especially local investors sought quick gains through the fast buying and selling of assets, Centerra took a longer-term view of development and building businesses.
+Centerra was thus able to create significantly more value through the careful planning and delivery of quality projects.

-Operating in an emerging economy, Centerra developed a process of anticipating and managing risks while entrepreneurially seizing opportunities.
+Operating in an emerging and rapidly developing economy, Centerra developed a process of anticipating and managing risks while entrepreneurially seizing opportunities.
 For example, in early 2008 it started the development of the Coresi Business Park, an office park housing IT and healthcare businesses that eventually employed 1,500 people, and which became a key source of the value created in Flavus and a hedge on the Flavus investment as a whole once the financial crisis was in full swing.
 Similarly, in 2009 Centerra used the financial crisis as a springboard for the development of the Coresi Shopping Centre by hiring the best development people from competing and European developers who had folded in the crisis.
-Another example is Centerra’s purchase of shares in Fondul Proprietatea at a significant discount to its later listing price on the Bucharest Stock Exchange.
+Another example is Centerra’s purchase of shares in Fondul Proprietatea through the Azureway and Atrox platforms a long time before its listing on the Bucharest Stock Exchange.

 The companies managed by Centerra corresponded to four distinct opportunities

-The nature of the value creation was different for each company it managed:
+The nature of the value creation was different for each one of the four platforms Centerra managed: